Class 06 Attitudes to Learning English & The Language Learning Experience

 Pink.
 D. (2010).
 The surprising truth about motivation [Video file].

-In other words, please choose two readings/viewing (in total) that match your L2 self system story.
-Therefore, if you find material that does not match well, stop reading or watching and find something that is interesting to you.
+In other words, please choose two readings/viewings (in total) that match your L2 self system story.
+Therefore, if you find material that does not match well, stop reading or watching and find something interesting.
 I will also add more ideas for you.

-Please make an account to our ESP1a English Motivation 2023 with our class code I provided in the Zoom chat if you have not already.
-Several students and myself are playing already.
-You can make an avatar name if you wish, but please let me know your game name.
-For your English motivation, you can choose any of the English categories and study as you like.
-Your goal is to get 2,000 correct answers before the last class at your pace, but do practice sometime every week.
-This is 20% of the class grade, but you can chose the subjects you wish and feed children around the world in hunger for free sponsored by the United Nations and the World Food Programme.
+Your goal is to get 4,000 correct answers before the last class at your pace, but do practice sometime every week.
+This is 20% of the class grade, but you can choose the subjects you wish and feed children worldwide who are hungry for free, sponsored by the United Nations and the World Food Programme.

 Pingback: ESP1a The L2 Motivational Self System | Stacey Vye's English Education Homepage